 If the MPDU is a Multi-TID BlockAckReq frame then the number of TIDs present in the Multi-TID BlockAckReq frame shall not exceed the TID aggregation limit indicated by the TID Aggregation Limit field of the User Info field addressed to the non-AP STA in the Trigger frame.

-An unassociated non-AP STA may transmit an S-MPDU in the HE TB PPDU that is Management frame belonged to Class 1 and Class 2 using the UORA procedure.

-If the associated non-AP STA has no frames pending or is unable to include pending frames in response to a Basic Trigger frame because the allocated resource is insufficient, then the associated non-AP STA shall include in the A-MPDU at least one QoS Null frame.
+(#20052)If the associated non-AP STA has no frames pending or is unable to include pending frames in response to a Basic Trigger frame because the allocated resource is insufficient, then the associated non-AP STA shall include in the A-MPDU at least one QoS Null frame.

 A non-AP STA that responds to a BFRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-531 (A-MPDU contents MPDUs in the control response context), except that only HE Compressed Beamforming/CQI frames shall be allowed in the A-MPDU; other frames shall not be allowed in the A-MPDU.
 The non-AP STA includes at least one HE Compressed Beamforming/CQI frame in the A-MPDU as defined in 26.7 (HE sounding protocol).